Federal judges express skepticism about Trump travel ban

 Whatever the court eventually decides, either side could ask the Supreme Court to intervene.

-Instead, Washington state Solicitor General Noah Purcell told the panel, the order had harmed state residents by splitting up families, holding up students trying to travel to study and preventing people from visiting family abroad.

-Judge Richard R. Clifton said he suspects it's a "small fraction" of the state's residents.

-Trump said Tuesday that he can't believe his administration has to fight in the courts to uphold his refugee and immigration ban, a policy he says will protect the country.
+Trump said Tuesday that he cannot believe his administration has to fight in the courts to uphold his refugee and immigration ban, a policy he says will protect the country.

 “And a lot of people agree with us, believe me,” Trump said at a round table discussion with members of the National Sheriff’s Association.
 “If those people ever protested, you’d see a real protest.
 But they want to see our borders secure and our country secure.”

-Homeland Security Secretary John Kelly told lawmakers that the order likely should have been delayed at least long enough to brief Congress about it.

-The filing with the appeals court was the latest salvo in a high-stakes legal fight surrounding Trump's order, which temporarily suspends the country's refugee program and immigration from seven countries with terrorism concerns.
+The filing with the appeals court was the latest salvo in a high-stakes legal fight surrounding Trump’s order, which temporarily suspends the country’s refugee program and immigration from seven countries.

 Washington state, Minnesota and other states say the appellate court should allow a temporary restraining order blocking the travel ban to stand as their lawsuit moves through the legal system.